-The infrastructure for Agari Customer Protect (my.agari.com) is redundantly hosted on multiple Availability Zones (AZ) within Amazon Web Service’s (AWS) US-West2 (OR) Public Cloud Region.
-All software maintenance and configuration activities are conducted by Agari employees, primarily from our corporate office in San Mateo, California.
+The infrastructure for Agari Brand Protection (bp.agari.com) and Advanced Threat Protection (ep.agari.com) is redundantly hosted on multiple Availability Zones (AZ) within Amazon Web Service’s (AWS) US-West2 (OR) Public Cloud Region.
+All software maintenance and configuration activities are conducted by Agari employees, primarily from our corporate offices in Foster City, California and Raleigh, North Carolina.

 We employ a multi-tenant architecture using logical access controls both within the application and at the database layer to ensure the necessary separation between customers.
 We leverage AWS for the security and scalability of the cloud and Agari personnel handle the security and scalability of our systems hosted within the cloud.
 Agari customers are provided with the roles and privileges needed to manage their own data and users at the application level.

-Customer end users are authorized only to see data from their account and may have additional privilege restrictions placed on their access to the account by their account administrator.
+Customer end users are authorized only to see data associated with their own account and may have additional privilege restrictions placed on their access to the account by their account administrator.
 Customer end users are identified with a username and password and customer administrators can set their own password complexity rules.
-Agari also support SAML and OAUTH based Single Sign-On so clients may leverage their own Identity Provider.
+Agari also support SAML based Single Sign-On so clients may leverage their own Identity Provider.
 All access to the Agari Web Application requires an SSL connection.

 Detailed audit logs are maintained at all levels of the system: application, AWS Cloudtrail, operating system and network and are monitored on a 24/7 basis for anomalous behavior as well as stored indefinitely in a write only manner for possible forensic investigation.

-Agari maintains, and annually updates, a collection of written Security & Privacy Policies, which include employee’s responsibilities toward all types of assets, training, confidentiality of client data and acceptable use of resources.
-All staff must review and sign these policies during on-boarding and at least once per year.
+Agari maintains, and annually updates, a collection of written Security & Privacy Policies and an extensive Employee Handbook, which include employee’s responsibilities toward all types of assets, training, confidentiality of client data and acceptable use of resources.
+All staff must review and sign these policies and the handbook during on-boarding and at least once per year.
 Additionally, Agari engineering and operations personnel must review and acknowledge specialized policies and procedures governing practices such as incident response process, change management, encryption and backups.
 Such policies and procedures are defined as standalone documents, and communicated separately to the appropriate audience.
 Individual employee review is tracked in our HR system.

 Agari employs various methods of communication, including email, Slack channels, JIRA Confluence and Google Sites to update employees on current events and policies, and share information relevant to employees, such as corporate data, industry news, training and development materials, employee resources, and other corporate policies.
 Update of key documents such as policies require email notification to the affected staff.